Search available apps

 Once you switch, all commands operate on the active app:

-tfgrid-compose switch wordpress
+tfgrid-compose switch tfgrid-ai-agent

-# These all operate on WordPress now
+# These all operate on AI agent now

 tfgrid-compose logs